r-rocm/rocm-rocblas/docs/how-to/Programmers_Guide.rst

     size_t rocblas_sizeof_datatype(rocblas_datatype type)

-Returns the size of a rocBLAS runtime data type.
+Returns the size of a rocBLAS data type.

 Answering device memory size queries in functions that do not need memory